 When I am closed or resistant to it, I experience it as judgment.

 When I participate in the continuing story of Jesus' overcoming death-dealing hatred through unquenchable and all-reconciling love, my opening to this influence is renewed, deepened and strengthened.

-Nothing I have learned about myself and my surroundings through the natural sciences threatens my opening this all-inclusive influence of all-inclusive reality.
+Nothing I have learned about myself and my surroundings through the natural sciences threatens my opening to this all-inclusive influence of all-inclusive reality.

 Nothing I have learned about how the continuing story of Jesus may first have been told and retold threatens its power to renew, deepen and strengthen my opening to this influence when I participate in this story.

 When others call this opening unreasonable or downright stupid, I smile.

 When others say that I have reinvented my concept of the God to suit my 21st-century sensibilities, I point to St. Paul and his early followers, and smile again.